 Greater Mooses Tooth Unit Proposed Development Project

-On July 22, 2013, ConocoPhillips submitted an application with BLM for issuance of a right-of-way grant and related authorizations to construct, operate, and maintain a drill site, access road, pipelines, and ancillary facilities to support development of petroleum resources at Greater Mooses Tooth Unit 1.
-The proposed drill site location, and majority of the infield roads and pipeline route are on BLM-managed lands.
+On July 22, 2013, ConocoPhillips Alaska, Inc. (CPAI) submitted an application with BLM for issuance of a right-of-way grant and related authorizations to construct, operate, and maintain a drill site, access road, pipelines, and ancillary facilities to support development of petroleum resources in the Greater Mooses Tooth Unit 1.
+The proposed drill site location and majority of the infield roads and pipeline route are on BLM-managed lands.

-A Federal Register Notice of Availability for the Draft Supplemental Environmental Impact Statement (SEIS) will be published on February 21, 2014 and will launch the official 60-day public comment period, which will go through April 22, 2014.
+A Federal Register Notice of Availability for the Draft Supplemental Environmental Impact Statement published on February 21, 2014.
+BLM held a 60-day public comment period, which ended on April 22, 2014.

 Location: The proposed GMT1 drilling and production pad is approximately 14 miles west of the ConocoPhillips-operated Alpine Central Facility (CD-1).
 The GMT1 drill site would be operated and maintained by Alpine staff and supported by existing CD1 infrastructure.